IntentArchitect/Docs/articles/module-building/designer-scripting/designer-scripting.md

 Event Triggered Scripts in a module building environment enable developers to execute custom logic when specified events occur for associations.
 Below is an example of an event triggered script and an overview of the available APIs to interact with elements in an event-driven manner.

 ![Event Triggered Script for Associations Screenshot](images/event-triggered-script-association.png)

+Inside the Module Builder designer you can add Association Event Handlers for an Association you've created or to an Association you want to extend from an existing Designer.

 ```typescript
 if (!association) {